OfficeDev/office-js/README.md

 - Refresh your NPM package periodically (to gain access to new APIs and/or bug fixes that may not have been available in your current version of the package).

-- Do not try to import the NPM package.
-Instead, follow the instructions in [Using the NPM package](#using-the-npm-package).
+- Use the NPM package according to the instructions in [Using the NPM package](#using-the-npm-package); do not try to import the NPM package as you might commonly do with other NPM packages.

 - Do not use the NPM package in an add-in that you submit for publication to [AppSource](https://appsource.microsoft.com/marketplace/apps?product=office).
 Add-ins that are published to AppSource must use the Office.js CDN.